 - Baclofen is a stereoselective gamma-aminobutyric acidB (GABAB) receptor agonist with an approved indication to control spasticity.
 The efficacy of baclofen could be related to the activation of GABAB receptors that might offset alcohol withdrawal symptoms (AWS)-associated with the enhanced function of NMDA mediated glutamate excitatory neurotransmission, resulting in an attenuation of alcohol withdrawal symptomatology.

 - Carbamazepine is the oldest drug investigated in the treatment of AWS in US trials and is approved as a treatment for AWS in Germany.
 It is a tricyclic anticonvulsant that acts by inhibiting voltage-dependent sodium channels and activating the voltage-dependent potassium channels.
-The rationale for the use of carbamazepine in the treatment of AWS is based on its potential to suppress withdrawal-induced kindling in limbic structures.
+The rationale for using carbamazepine in treating AWS is its potential to suppress withdrawal-induced kindling in limbic structures.

 - Gabapentin has an FDA-approved indication as an adjunctive treatment for partial seizures.
 This medication is structurally related to GABA, crosses the blood-brain barrier readily, and is distributed to the CNS.
 Gabapentin is an anti-epileptic agent that has shown preliminary evidence of efficacy for improving symptoms of cocaine addiction and alcohol withdrawal in pilot studies.
 However, it has been reported that some people smoke Gabapentin which can lead to addiction.

-- Flumazenil has been categorized both as a pure benzodiazepine antagonist and as a benzodiazepine partial agonist.
-Consequently, at present, there are not enough clinical data able to justify the possible use of flumazenil in the treatment of AWS.
-Moreover, it should be taken into account that seizures and sedation may occur after flumazenil administration.
+- Flumazenil has been categorized as a pure benzodiazepine antagonist and as a benzodiazepine partial agonist.
+Consequently, there is not enough clinical data to justify the possible use of flumazenil in treating AWS.
+Moreover, it should be considered that seizures and sedation may occur after flumazenil administration.

 - Gamma-hydroxybutyrate (GHB) is a short-chain fatty acid structurally similar to the inhibitory neurotransmitter GABA.
 In 2002, though highly controlled, GHB was approved by the FDA for the treatment of cataplexy in narcoleptic patients.
 Regarding the treatment of alcohol dependence, GHB has been approved in some European countries, while in the US GHB is a severely restricted Schedule III Controlled Substance and does not have a practical application in the treatment of alcoholic patients.
 Recreational use of the drug can quickly progress to GHB drug addiction and quitting the drug can be hellish and often leads to withdrawal from GHB.